Brading: Early history

-From early times, Brading ranked as an important Island port.
-The ancient name of Brerdynge, from which 'Brading' is derived, probably meant the people living by the ridge of the Downs, and dates from at least 683.
+From early times, Brading ranked as an important island port.

-The Roman Villa south of the town, and Roman relics discovered locally, indicate that this was an important seaport 2,000 years ago.
+The Roman villa south of the town, and Roman relics discovered locally, indicate that this was an important seaport 2000 years ago.
 Signs of prehistoric activity have also been found on Brading Down.

-History records that St Wilfrid came to the island during the 680s, landed at Brading, preached there to the islanders, and began the conversion of the Island.
+History records that St Wilfrid came to the island during the 680s, landed at Brading, preached there to the islanders, and began the conversion of the island.
 Bede states that King Caedwalla of Wessex killed the pagan population "with merciless slaughter" and replaced them with his own Christian followers, dedicating a quarter of the Isle of Wight to Wilfrid and the Church.
-Wilfrid would thus have been literally preaching to the converted because everyone else was dead.
+Wilfrid would thus have been literally preaching to the converted, because everyone else was dead.

 This legend was illustrated by a tableau at the Waxworks.

+At the Domesday Book, Brading had 4 households and had a value of 10 shillings at 1066, and 1 pound in 1086.